JuranHuang4399/AI-Visual-Synthesis/README.md

 # Let me know if you need an invitation!

 ## User Guide:
-To run the image generator locally, create a .env file with your Stability API key
+1. Create a .env file with your Stability API key
+2. Run app.py

 ## Installation Reminder:
 ### Flask: